 Can’t take your mind off your upcoming holidays?
 We have ideas for how to rest not only your body but also your mind as we head into August.
 Removed from the day-to-day stresses of the workplace, summer can be an ideal time to practice mindfulness.
 It can make your holidays more restful and help you return to work in full mental form.
-Here we have some suggestions on how to get started with mindfulness, based on the writings of IESE Prof. Alberto Ribera.
+Here we have some suggestions on how to get started with mindfulness, based on the writings of IESE Faculty.

 It is increasingly difficult to concentrate on a single topic.
 We live in an era of multi-tasking, always connected and glued to our mobiles.
 Constant stimuli and non-stop interruptions generate stress, promote mental dispersion and undermine productivity and well-being at work.